Skip to main content

 Eight or nine nitrate minerals are known, but all except niter and nitratite are extremely rare.

-This page titled 14.7.5: Nitrate Group Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.7.5: Nitrate Group Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?